Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 **Known Bug/issues:**

-No current bug/issues found in the code
+No current known bug/issues found in the code

 **Disclaimer:**
 This tool is under active development.
 Some features may not be fully implemented or stable.
 Use with caution, and always test on non-critical drives first!